Knee or Hip Pain Treatment - Christchurch

 Damage to blood vessels or arteries

 Information on knee replacements in New Zealand, show an increase in the number of operations, but not enough to keep up with population growth, leaving many people in permanent chronic hip, knee or back pain.
 So perhaps it's time to try muscle balancing to protect your joints and reduce your level of pain.
 Check out our happy muscles and smiling joints package

-Of concern are revisions needed for both procedures, necessitating more surgery and more recovery.
+Of concern are revisions that may be needed for both procedures, necessitating more surgery and more recovery.